 What is it?

-Now in its 9th year, Crafty Bastards Arts & Crafts Fair is an exhibition and sale of handmade alternative arts and crafts from independent artists presented by the Washington City Paper.
-Crafty Bastards will be held outdoors on Saturday, Nov.
-10, 2012 in the Union Market parking lot.
-Admission is $5.
-Enjoy 2-for-1 admission when you purchase tickets online in advance.
-Crafty Bastards 2012 will feature 140+ vendors.
-Browse the Crafty Bastards Vendor Gallery for a sneak peek of the vendors and the awesomeness they will have for sale at the show.
+Now in its 11th year, Crafty Bastards Arts & Crafts Fair is an exhibition and sale of handmade alternative arts and crafts from independent artists presented by the Washington City Paper.
+Crafty Bastards will be held outdoors on Saturday, Sept.
+27 and Sunday, Sept.
+28, 2014 at Union Market.
+Admission is $5 each day (ticket price subject to change).
+Crafty Bastards 2014 will feature 140+ vendors.
 Join the Crafty Bastards email list and connect with us on your favorite social network to get festival updates.

 Why are we doing it?

 As D.C.'s premier alternative newsweekly, City Paper promotes underground art and strives to connect the voice and vision of the indie craft community with our readers.
-In our Classifieds section, in print and online, we have a special Crafty Bastards advertising section through which craftspeople can sell their wares.
-We also post craft related info on the Crafty Bastards blog, Cut the Craft, where we invite talented crafters to share their knowledge and expertise with the public.
-Every fall we hold the fair which creates an experience where the urban consumer can discover unconventional, hard-to-find arts and crafts, meet the artists, and even try making something themselves.
+Every fall we hold the fair which creates an experience where consumers can discover unconventional, hard-to-find arts and crafts, meet the artists, and even make something themselves.

 When is this event and how do I find it?

-Crafty Bastards is Saturday, November 10, 2012 from 10 a.m. - 5 p.m.
-The ninth annual event will be our first show at an exciting new location— Union Market, located at 1309 5th Street NE in Washington, D.C., and accessible via the NoMa-Gallaudet University/New York Ave. station on Metro's Red line.
+Crafty Bastards will be Saturday, September 27 and Sunday, September 28, 2014 from 10 a.m. - 5 p.m.
+The eleventh annual event will be our third show at Union Market, located at 1309 5th Street NE in Washington, D.C., and accessible via the NoMa-Gallaudet University/New York Ave. station on Metro's Red line.

 What kinds of crafts will I find?